12 saying: “I will declare Your name to My brethren; In the midst of the assembly I will sing praise to You.”

 The “assembly” refers to those who gather in God’s presence, such as the church.
 This is an indication of Jesus’ presence on earth.
 The word “assembly” and the word “church” have a common idea—called-out ones.

 Jesus will not blush to identify with believers.

 Psalm 22 demonstrated the identification of Christ with those He came to save.
-The Messiah’s message did not come from a distant Mount Olympus; He delivered His message in the midst of the congregation; He took part of humanity.
+The Messiah’s message did not come from a distant Mount Olympus: He delivered His message in the midst of the congregation; He took part in humanity.
 He delivered His message as one of those to whom He spoke.

 It is important not to see quotations of Scripture as proof-texts but as texts which bring with them their contexts.
 Psalm 22 was clearly messianic.
 The prophetic relevance of this psalm to the crucifixion of Christ is clear in its opening words (Ps 22:1; Mk 15:34; Mt 27:46).
 Psalm 22:7–8 shows the mockery the Savior endured (Mt 27:39–43).
 Psalm 22:14–15 describes His anguish on the cross.
 Psalm 22:16–17 reveals that the Savior’s hands and feet would be “pierced” (Jn 19-31-36).
 Psalm 22:18 relates that people cast lots for Jesus’ garments (Jn 19:23f; Mt 27:35).